JoelRV/javascript_algorithms_colte_steele/README.md

 ## JavaScript Algorithms and Data Structures Masterclass

-Repository keeping tract of my solutions and notes for the **JavaScript Algorithms and Data Structures Masterclass** by *Colte Steele*.
+Repository keeping track of my solutions and notes for the **JavaScript Algorithms and Data Structures Masterclass** by _Colte Steele_.
 Udemy class [URL](https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass/)